 Overview of the Proposed Work Program for Homeless People in LA

 The committee reported that every day about 200 incoming calls are received via the LA 311 phone number.
 Presently, there can be a delay in getting the necessary trash cleanup undertaken both because of demand as well as current staff limitations.
 In order to meet the need for trash cleanup, existing city employees oftentimes need to be taken off of other crucial jobs.

-The proposed program, as approved by the committee, would place social justice organizations in charge of hiring and dispatching homeless people to cleanup trash and litter.
+The proposed program, as approved by the committee, would place social justice organizations in charge of hiring and dispatching homeless people to clean up trash and litter.
 The city will fund the program with tax dollars passed through the social justice organizations.
 These organizations, in turn, will pay the homeless men and women who work on the program.

 The City Council has made clear that this is not a “make work” program.
-Rather, not only will the program provide a much needed work opportunity for members of the homeless population in the city, it also addresses a major problem.
+Rather, not only will the program provide a much-needed work opportunity for members of the homeless population in the city, but it also addresses a major problem.
 Although the city has added more dumpsters and taken other steps to address the growing litter and garbage problem in the city, more needs to be done to keep apace of the problem.
 The proposed work program utilizing members of the homeless population will assist in addressing the significant litter and garbage problem throughout the city of Los Angeles.

 Status of Proposed Work Program

 After the City Council committee approved the homeless work program, the committee members asked city staff members to make specific recommendations on what needs to be done to implement the program.
 Initially, city staff was directed to report back in three months about these details.
 No recommendations have yet received final approval by the City Council.

 Tentative Concept on How the Program May Work